aidos-lab/magnipy/README.md

 1. Clone this repository locally into a directory of your choosing
 2. Create and activate a new Python virtual environment

 Our dependencies are managed using the [`poetry`](https://python-poetry.org) package manager.
-Using your activated virtual environment, run the following to install poetry:
+Using your activated virtual environment, run the following to install `poetry`:

 ```python
 $ pip install poetry
 ```

-With poetry installed, run the following command from the main directory to download the necessary dependencies:
+With `poetry` installed, run the following command from the main directory to download the necessary dependencies:

 ```python
 $ poetry install
 ```

-## Usage

-We introduce two classes to aid in the computation and comparison of the magnitude of metric spaces:

-### 1. `Diversipy`: For comparing magnitude (& thus diversity) across different metric spaces.

-Core functionalities of `Diversipy` for a list of metric spaces include:
-- Executing an **automated scale-finding** procedure and the determining a **common evaluation interval across metric spaces**
-- Computing **magnitude functions** across varying distance scales
-- Calculating **MagArea**: the area under a magnitude function, a multi-scale measure of the **intrinsic diversity** of a space
-- Calculating **MagDiff**: the area between two magnitude functions to measure the **difference in diversity** between two spaces

-### 2. `Magnipy`: For in-depth magnitude computations on a single metric space.

-Core functionalities of `Magnipy` for an individual metric space include:
-- Computing the metric space's **distance matrix**
-- Creating the related **similarity matrix**
-- Executing an **automated scale-finding** procedure to find a suitable evaluation scale
-- Finding the **magnitude weight** of each point across distance scales
-- Defining **magnitude functions** across varying resolutions
-- Creation of magnitude dimension profiles and the **magnitude dimension** to estimate **intrinsic dimensionality**

 ## Tutorials

-Separate tutorials for the Diversipy and Magnipy classes can be found under the `notebooks` folder (`diversipy_tutorial.ipynb` and `magnipy_tutorial.ipynb` respectively), and are aided by the `tutorial_data.py` script.
+Tutorials demonstrating the main functionalities can be found under the `notebooks` folder.

-Each tutorial demonstrates how to initialize and utiltize its corresponding class to execute core functionalities.
+The following tutorials demonstrate how to initialize and utiltize the corresponding classes:

-### Supplementary Demos
+- `magnipy_tutorial.ipynb`:  Using `Magnipy` for computing the magnitude of one metric space
+- `diversipy_tutorial.ipynb`: Using `Diversipy` for comparing the magnitude of multiple metric spaces

 The following supplementary demos are also provided:
-- Using MagDiff as a metric for **detecting mode dropping / mode collapse** (`notebooks/mode_dropping.ipynb`).
+- `mode_dropping.ipynb`: Using `MagDiff` for detecting mode dropping / mode collapse
-- (Coming soon...)
-Using Magnipy to calculate the **magnitude dimension** of a metric space

-# Citation
+## Citation
 Please consider citing our work!

 ```bibtex